-Recycling & Reuse Resources: What should you do with a burnt-out light bulb, old furniture, bald tires or other items that cannot be recycled in your curbside bin?
+Recycling & Reuse Resources: What should you do with a burnt-out light bulb, old furniture, bald tires or other items that cannot be recycled in your curbside cart?
 Check out our Recycling & Reuse Resources to see how you can start diverting your waste for recycling and reuse locally.

 Recycle Right FAQ